How to Learn Sword Fighting: 3 Basic Strategies

 3.2 Block With Your Sword Blade

 If your competitor swings directly toward you, use your sword to block their attack.
-If the attack is sideways, then you can dodge using your blade held at an angle.
+If the attack is sideways, you can dodge using your blade at an angle.

 Both Fighters Get CRITICAL Hits🥋 (Sword Fighting) #shorts #martialarts